wolfman0719/CacheDirectEmulator/README.md

 ## How to use

-### IRIS Server
+###IRIS Server

 The version used is IRIS for Windows (x86-64) 2020.1 (Build 215U) Mon Mar 30 2020 20:14:33 EDT.
 In 2019.3 it will crash with a null pointer error.

 ### IRIS Server side class definition

-Importing CacheDirect.Emulator.cls into an appropriate namespace.
+Importing CacheDirect.Emulator.cls into the appropriate namespace.
 (The sample console application assumes that the namespace is USER)

 ### Load C# Project file into Visual Studio